 Fix: If you split your money up rather than having it in one pile it makes it harder to overspend as you already have cash earmarked for other things.
 You can do something called the ‘envelope system’.
 When you get paid, you share the money out to different envelopes you’ll use to pay for things like rent, bills and emergencies, only using this money for its designated use.
 When that cost comes up, you use the money in the envelope that’s been kept out of sight and away from temptation.

 Similarly, you could always set up a savings account and then a monthly standing order of, say, £20 from your old account to your new one.
-That way, you’re always building a little pot of savings without even realising it and because it’s out of the way, it’s not easy to spend on a whim.
+That way, you’re always building a little pot of savings and because it’s out of the way, it’s not easy to spend on a whim.

 Not shopping around